 Naturally, after some time in one or another location there form giant underground voids, which after some time collapse, creating huge dolines.
 Sometimes these holes are washed out along the fissures from above.

 If the limestone would be pure, we would see groups of separate giant holes in the ground – along the path of the underground river.
 But limestone here is NOT pure and there is a layer of impermeable rocks.
 Thus here happens something else – as the underground river manages to collapse its roof, the stream is blocked by impermeable rocks.
 Water always finds a way and after some time next to the old collapse there forms a new one.
 It again blocks the underground river but the river again finds a new way.

 This basically is the way how more than 100 giant "holes" in the ground have formed, covering nearly whole Mamo plateau.

 Such collapses which are laid out with impermeable rock (here – siltstone or claystone), are called caprock dolines.

 Contrary to dolines, these holes, in general, do not have vertical walls and they do not have rivers at the bottoms, appearing from cave opening on one side and disappearing into another side.

-Collapse dolines are covered with thickets and rainforest and at their bottom often form small lakes.
+Collapse dolines are covered with thickets and rainforests and at their bottom often form small lakes.

 Largest depressions here are 600 m across – and their volume may reach even 31 million m³ – they belong to the largest dolines of the world.
 But as a rule, the larger sinkholes here have gently sloping sides, while the smaller ones often have even vertical cliffs.

 Some of the first expeditions to this uninhabited area took place in 1973.
 They were organized after there were noticed numerous "holes" in the ground from airplanes – speleologists had a hope to find new, exciting caves here.
 After the inspection of several sinkholes, their expectations were not fulfilled.

 Only in the south-eastern part of the plateau there is something that resembles real dolines – sinkholes with vertical walls which serve as entrances into the caves.